Complete Care For Your Companion

 At Golf Course Veterinary Hospital, we take pride in providing attentive care for your pets when they need us most.
 We are a small dedicated team with a wealth of experience.

 We’ll do everything we can to ensure they’re comfortable during stressful times.
 We can also help you build stronger relationships with your animals with our Best Mates Pet Training classes!
-Contact our friendly team of nurses and vets in Taree today to learn more about our services, including:
+Contact our friendly team of nurses and vets today at our vet clinic in Taree to learn more about our services, including:

 From desexing to dentistry, our experienced veterinarians perform a wide variety of surgeries.
 All anaesthetics and surgeries are closely monitored by nursing staff.